Spontaneous Architecture

 This proposal, for the US/Mexican border, provokes the following question in its descriptive text: "What is a border?
 Conceptually, it's a line, separating one side from another.
 But in architecture a line always gets a thickness."

 Other contestants may take the alternate approach of honing their message through simplicity.
-The results often resemble the visual equivalent of a one-liner:
+The results often resemble the visual equivalent of a one-liner, albeit ones with powerful impact:

 Some other entries, meanwhile, are just plain bizarre:

-Regardless of each entry’s psychedelic value, however, they are all displayed for public viewing and voting on the competition website.
-In an interesting blend of the digital and analog worlds, the entries can also be discussed in real life at a monthly Studio X event.
-These venues for debate and discussion ensure that each contestant has the potential to make a statement, provoke thought, or contribute to a larger dialog, regardless of whether or not they win or even necessarily intend to win:
+All of the entries, whether tectonic or outright psychedelic, are displayed for public viewing and voting on the competition website.
+In an interesting blend of the digital and analog worlds, the entries are also discussed in real life at a monthly Studio X event.
+The presence of those venues for debate and discussion ensure that each contestant has the potential to make a statement, provoke thought, or contribute to a larger dialog, regardless of whether or not they win or even necessarily intend to win.

-I was also surprised by the thoroughness and passion with which many of the competition entries addressed the pressing issues of today’s society.
-Although their awareness was undeniably kick-started by the format of each month’s competition brief, which inevitably highlights a particular social or cultural challenge, the resulting entries suggest inventive new solutions that rise above and beyond the rehashed political arguments typically associated with those themes.
-A proposal to place medical offices and waiting rooms on trains, for example, pragmatically reinterprets the unpleasant urban reality of long commute times as a tool for positive health care improvement:
+I was also impressed by the thoroughness and passion with which many of the competition entries addressed the pressing issues of today’s society.
+Although their awareness was undeniably kick-started by the format of each month’s competition brief, which inevitably highlights a particular social or cultural challenge, the results often suggest inventive new solutions beyond the rehashed political arguments typically associated with such themes.
+A proposal to place medical offices and waiting rooms on trains, for example, pragmatically reinterprets the unpleasant urban reality of long commute times as a tool for health care improvement:

 "Combine idle time.
 Use time during the commute for visual checkups on specialized checkup trains."

-Such competition briefs encourage architects to think beyond the design of individual buildings, and instead consider the overall systems of society and how design can impact the future.
-That approach is also reflected in the elegant diagrams that back up another health care proposal:
+Such competition briefs also encourage designers to think beyond the scale of individual buildings, and instead consider the overall systems of society and how design can impact the future:

 Decentralized health care kiosks to serve local communities.